publiclab/image-sequencer/docs/MODULES.md

 ## Color Temperature

-This change the color temperature of the image.
+This changes the color temperature of the image.

 ## Usage